ukhsa-collaboration/nsc-recommendationsp/docs/dev.rst

     yvm use
     yarn install

-Static resources can be built in one of three ways:
+Frontend resources can be built in one of three ways:

 * Serve from a local webpack development server (recommended when working on the frontend)::